-Open an existing IteratorContext or instantiate new one.
+Open an existing IteratorContext.
 This operation will open the IteratorContext corresponding to the IteratorContextID specified.
-If a valid IteratorContext does not exists according to the IteratorContextID specified, then a new IteratorContext is instantiated.
+If a valid IteratorContext does not exists according to the IteratorContextID specified, then a fault message is returned.
 The response message of this operation embodies an Endpoint Reference that corresponds to the said service side IteratorContext resource.